abcamiletto/flex/README.md

 - [x] Desired trajectory as optional argument
 - [x] Insert ee position and q acceleration in cost functions

+Fifth Round

+- [x] Development of a visualization function for results generating HTML report
+- [ ] Customization of report layout

 To do or not to do?
 - [x] Implementation of a minimum time cost function
 - [x] Implementation of fixed final constraints
 - [ ] Direct collocation
+- [ ] Implement different types of elastic actuators